 Australian Burden of Disease conditions

-The Burden of Disease conditions list contains 219 conditions in 17 groups.
+The Burden of Disease conditions list contains over 200 conditions in 17 groups.
+Refer to Table 7 in the data tables for a mapping of all the ABDS conditions to the 17 disease groups.
 This is not an exhaustive list of all possible health conditions and, as such, the spending associated with ‘other’ conditions within a group is relatively large.
 For example, spending on Other maternal conditions includes costs related to healthy childbirth, which is not a health condition in the Burden of Disease list.
-Injury spending can be viewed in two ways, by the nature of injury (such as fractures) and the cause of injury (such as road traffic crashes).
+Injury spending can be viewed in 2 ways, by the nature of injury (such as fractures) and the cause of injury (such as road traffic crashes).

-- For females, spending was highest on Other maternal conditions, Other musculoskeletal conditions and Other cardiovascular diseases.
+- For females, spending was highest on Other maternal conditions, Other cardiovascular diseases, and Other musculoskeletal conditions.
 For specific conditions, the highest were Falls, Osteoarthritis, and Back pain and problems.

-- For males, spending was highest on Other cardiovascular diseases, Other musculoskeletal conditions, and Other injuries.
-For specific conditions, the highest were Falls, Osteoarthritis, and Coronary heart disease.
+- For males, spending was highest on Other cardiovascular diseases, Other musculoskeletal conditions, and Other blood and metabolic disorders.
+For specific conditions, the highest were injuries caused by Falls, Osteoarthritis and Coronary heart disease.

-Dental expenditure is not currently able to be reported by age and sex, except when provided through the MBS or as part of a public or private hospital admission.
-This ranking of conditions for sexes therefore excludes the bulk of dental expenditure.
+In this report dental expenditure is not currently reported by age and sex therefore ranking of conditions for sexes excludes dental expenditure.